AlexArendsen/sandpiper/README.md

 ## Dependencies & Installation

 Sandpiper is designed for and tested on LAMP configurations.
-The following dependencies are provided for installation on LAMP platforms:
+The following dependencies are provided for installations on LAMP platforms:

 * Apache >= 2.4.7 (not tested on previous versions)
 	* Rewrite module (`mod_rewrite`) enabled